opeolluwa/utils/README.md

 # Utils

-compilation of utility scripts for everyday use
+Compilation of utility scripts for everyday use

 - [Description](#description)
 - [Getting Started](#getting-started)